Jim Cantrell: IDair

 In 2013, Cantrell was hired as the CEO of IDair, a biometric authentication technology company, to turn the company around and settle existing legal disputes.
 As CEO, he reorganized the firm and led product development efforts at the company.
 He stepped down from the position in 2014 after obtaining a $17M settlement in IDair's favor.

 Vector

 In 2015, Cantrell approached John Garvey with a business idea to develop micro launch vehicles to service the microsatellite community.
 Vector purchased Garvey's company, Garvey Spacecraft, to jumpstart launch vehicle development and speed up time to market.
 Cantrell stepped down as CEO of Strategic Space Development (now known as StratSpace) to serve as the CEO of Vector.
 By late 2019, Vector had raised $100 million in venture funding and $2.5 million in contracts.
-The company originally planned to launch its first orbital vehicle by mid 2018 but development problems delayed the first launch until mid 2020.
-In August 2019, one of Vector's major investors pulled out causing a mass layoff of Vector’s 180 employees.
+The company originally planned to launch its first orbital vehicle by mid 2018 but development problems delayed the first launch.
+After the anchor investor pulled out, the company filed for Chapter 11 in December 2019.